-Note: Your country's AC power outlet standards may not match the power plug of the included AC power cord, so you may need to change the AC power cord.
+Note: If your country's AC power outlet standards do not match the power plug of the included AC power cord, you will need to change the AC power cord.
 You must use a cord set that has been approved for the socket type in your country.